 She did not want to just take the money, and that was fine with me.
 It told Ezekiel that I was not there to be a hand out, and that I loved the stuff she had, I would not offend her dignity and I would buy but only if she let me pay my price.
 She looked a little worried but agreed.
 Then I paid her and she started crying.
 I was so blessed to see those tears because they were tears of joy.
 I told Ezekiel to have her be sure and take the baby to the doctor.

 I kept telling her that Yeshua was the one who spoke to my heart and it was Yeshua that she needed to know was blessing her.
 She and her daughter just kept crying and talking with us.
 That was a moment that I know as a mother, wondering what her child will eat, and how to keep her well … I know what that meant to her.
-I never wanted anyone to know what happened over there, I wanted it to stay between us and Jesus.
+I never wanted anyone to know what happened over there, I wanted it to stay between us and Yeshua.
 But, I know that God says to let someone else sing your praises.
 When people asked Ezekiel where we were coming from, he told them.
 Before you knew it some of the other ladies had gone over there to purchase something from her.
-So that mother, with many children and a baby in tears, was blessed by Jesus and I hope that she forever knows it was Jesus to first spoke to the missionaries across the way.
+So that mother, with many children and a baby in tears, was blessed by Yeshua and I hope that she forever knows it was Yeshua to first spoke to the missionaries across the way.

 We went to the soccer field and the school.
 We weren’t able to really tour the school because it was in session at the time.
 But we were able to see the soccer players practice.
 It was very interesting to see how they practiced, almost in rhythm with a cool beat to it.
 We were able to sit and listen to the kids sing and we were able to share with them.

 And that’s where it happened.
-Someone touched my hand when we did the “fancy” hand shake and I kept thinking something was different.
-And I looked around and didn’t see anything unusual.
+Someone touched my hand when we did the “fancy” hand shake and I kept thinking something was different about my last hand shake.
+I looked around and didn’t see anything unusual.
 But it was like electricity.
 I thought someone was playing a trick on me so I checked my hand to see it there was a pin prick on it., but there wasn’t.
 Silently I was praying that I wasn’t just given a deliberate disease.
 From the field we went to DYOC to see where some of the boys were staying.
 We took pictures and talked with the boys.
 Wyatt stayed in the living room with the boys and they talked and joked around.
 When we finished the tour one boy came to me and said “Mama can I give email to your son?”
 I smiled and said yes you can, and I asked him if he wanted mine, and he said “Oh yes please mama thank you” So he tore a piece of paper in half and gave Wyatt his email and I gave him my email.
 I told him that when I got home I would put his email with Wyatt’s so they could write to each other.
 He smiled at me and laughed and said “Okay, okay Mama that will be good” As we left the boys all hugged Wyatt good bye and the one boy smiled at me and said, “thank you mama” as we left.
 I heard those words in my heart, off and on and I thought about him often for the rest of our trip.

 Just to let you know, that boy was Haji, and to day I believe that the electricity that I felt was possibly a note from God saying this is the boy I am giving to you.
 Haji has been a part of our lives since March of 2006, he is our son, and Wyatt’s brother.
 This will last forever.

-Off to Arusha: the bus ride there was the best time ever, We laughed and played jokes and sang songs the whole time there.
+Off to Arusha: the bus ride there was the best time ever, We laughed and played jokes and sang songs all the way there.
 Kory was harassing Cowboy the whole time, joking with him and convincing him that he needs only ONE woman not and she’d count on her fingers and laugh.
 It was so funny.
 Ezekiel and Joseph would sing.
 We stopped at a place so people could grab a bite to eat and the bathrooms were something to behold!!

 Very much like the bathrooms in Italy except these didn’t have a window for people to look in and see if it was empty or not like Italy does.
 A bucket of water tossed in the drain was how you flushed it. too funny!